 Formerly Pangasinan Savings and Loan Bank

 In the early part of 1976, a closely-knit circle of friends from San Fabian, Pangasinan informally gathered together and decided to organize the second thrift bank in Pangasinan.
 The group was composed of Dr. Gregorio Tercero De Guzman, Jr., a private medical practitioner, Atty.
-Conrado P. Gubatan, at that time Mayor or San Fabian, Mr. Daniel P. Calimlim, an insurance underwriter also engaged in the poultry business, and Mr. Mauro S. Abalos, an accountant and businessman.
+Conrado P. Gubatan, at that time Mayor of San Fabian, Mr. Daniel P. Calimlim, an insurance underwriter also engaged in the poultry business, and Mr. Mauro S. Abalos, an accountant, and businessman.
 They invited Msgr.
 Oscar A. Aquino, who was then parish priest of San Fabian and a native of Mangaldan to join them.
-With the support of some relative, namely, Dr. Letecia L. Quinto and Mr. Alfredo B. Quinto, related by affinity to Dr. Gregorio Tercero De Guzman, Jr. and Dr. Loreto J. Gubatan, a dentist and brother of Atty.
+With the support of some relatives, namely, Dr. Letecia L. Quinto and Mr. Alfredo B. Quinto, related by affinity to Dr. Gregorio Tercero De Guzman, Jr. and Dr. Loreto J. Gubatan, a dentist and brother of Atty.
 Conrado P. Gubatan, the group managed to deposit Five Hundred Thousand Pesos (P 500,000.00) with the Central Bank and this amount was the minimum paid-up capital required of a thrift bank at that time.

 In August of 1976, the first staff of the bank led by Dr. and Mrs. Gregorio Tercero De Guzman, Jr. underwent a 15-day training at the Central Bank Training Institute.
-The basic training course was especially designed for employees of savings and loan associations, one of three categories of thrift banks.
+The basic training course was specially designed for employees of savings and loan associations, one of three categories of thrift banks.

-With a fully trained staff, the Bank opened on October 3, 1976 on a rented building in Mangaldan, right at the center of business of the town.
+With a fully trained staff, the Bank opened on October 3, 1976, in a rented building in Mangaldan, right at the center of business of the town.
 The Banks name back then was PANGASINAN SAVINGS AND LOAN ASSOCIATION, INC. The blessing was officiated by the late Msgr.
 Federico Limon, Archbishop of Lingayen-Dagupan with prospective depositors, hundreds of them, in attendance.
 The guest of honor was the late Mr. Manuel Santos, the Central Bank Director in charge of savings and loan associations.

-At the end of 1976, after three months of operation, the Association has exceeded break even and realized a profit of P 137.00.
+At the end of 1976, after three months of operation, the Association exceeded break even and realized a profit of P 137.00.
 Since then, the Corporation has been profiting except for the troublesome years that followed the assassination of Ninoy Aquino.

-One year after the bank’s establishment, due to profitable operation, the Central Bank granted rediscounting privileges and availment of cheap special time deposits (STD) for supervised and non-supervised credit.
+One year after the bank’s establishment, due to profitable operation, the Central Bank granted rediscounting privileges and availing of cheap special time deposits (STD) for supervised and non-supervised credit.
 These privileges expanded the resources of the Bank although most of the time, the Bank did not need loans from the Central Bank due to the rapid increase of deposits from the general public.
-The Bank has been a pioneer in the financing of cotton industry which flourished in San Fabian and neighboring towns in the eighties.
+The Bank has been a pioneer in the financing of the cotton industry which flourished in San Fabian and neighboring towns in the eighties.
 It was in fact one of the biggest financiers of cotton planting in the entire country.

 After exactly two years of operation, on October 3, 1978, the Bank opened a Savings Agency, its first branch unit, in San Fabian (which was converted into a full branch in 1990).
-Then came a rapid succession of branches which were also approved by the CB because of profitable operation and efficient management and strict adherence to all rules and regulations prescribed by the CB.
-The Malasiqui branch was opened on April 22, 1979, followed by Binmaley branch on June 17, 1979 and the Alaminos Branch on March 3, 1980.
+Then came a rapid succession of branches that were also approved by the CB because of profitable operation and efficient management and strict adherence to all rules and regulations prescribed by the CB.
+The Malasiqui branch was opened on April 22, 1979, followed by the Binmaley branch on June 17, 1979, and the Alaminos Branch on March 3, 1980.

-From December 31, 1977 to June 30, 1980, the Bank’s stockholders gradually increased the paid-up capital of the Bank using their hard-earned savings, from P 500,000.00 to P 2 Million to comply with the minimum capital requirement prescribed by the Central Bank.
-When the Bank had attained the P 2 Million mark, it earned the right to change its corporate name to PANGASINAN SAVINGS AND LOAN BANK, INC. and its new name was registered with the Securities and Exchange Commission.
+From December 31, 1977, to June 30, 1980, the Bank’s stockholders gradually increased the paid-up capital of the Bank using their hard-earned savings, from P 500,000.00 to P 2 Million to comply with the minimum capital requirement prescribed by the Central Bank.
+When the Bank had attained the P 2 Million mark, it earned the right to change its corporate name to PANGASINAN SAVINGS AND LOAN BANK, INC., and its new name was registered with the Securities and Exchange Commission.

 In 1981, the Central Bank required another round of capital build-up with P 5 Million as the target for savings and loan associations outside of Metro Manila.
 But due to the economic crisis that started in 1983, the stockholders were not able to comply immediately with the increase in capital.
 To remedy the situation, the stockholders channeled all available dividends from the undivided profits to stock dividends and the members of the Board of Directors infused back all their per diem and honoraria.

-Despite the economic debacle during the martial law years, PSLB maintained a consistent growth in resources and total deposits.
+Despite the economic debacle during the martial law years, PSLB maintained consistent growth in resources and total deposits.
 In 1980, it was adjudged the First runner-up as Best Savings and Loan Association in the country by the Philippine League of Savings and Loan Associations, with the Central Bank acting as the judge of the contests.

 In 1983, PSLB was accredited as a participating or originating bank by the National Home Mortgage Finance Corporation to grant PAG-IBIG housing loans, the only accredited bank in Pangasinan.
 It was given a continuous automatic revolving line of P 1.5 Million.
 Since then, PSLB has released about 150 housing loans amounting to about P 15 Million.
 On December 22, 1984, the NHMFC granted PSLB a P 7.4 Million new credit line, one of the only 38 banks given accreditation.

 From P 500,000, the Bank’s resources had reached P 143 Million at the end of 1996.
 The original stockholders had managed to increase the Bank’s capital to P 10 Million in 1992.
 But because the CB in 1992 had required all thrift banks operating outside Metro Manila to have a P 20 Million capital, the original stockholders invited S & F Realty Corporation owned by Mr. & Mrs. Romualdo C. Siapno to infuse additional capital.
 Finally, the P 20 Million capital requirement was complied with in 1996 only to be increased by the CB (now the Bangko Sentral ng Pilipinas) to P 40 Million.
-The latest minimum capital requirement for thrift banks is P 52 Million at the end of 2000 and P 64 Million at the end of year 2001.
+The latest minimum capital requirement for thrift banks is P 52 Million at the end of 2000 and P 64 Million at the end of the year 2001.

 AFFILIATION / MEMBERSHIP